9 Ways to Stop Sweating So Much

 Studies reveal an 83 percent reduction in excessive armpit sweating.
 So if you can fork up the cash and don’t mind parting with your sweat glands for eternity, it might be a good idea.

-Iontophoresis “Injection without a needle”
+How to stop sweating with Iontophoresis “injection without a needle”

 How does Iontophoresis work?
 It’s like an electrical injection.
 Patients place their hands or feet in water medicated with an anticholinergic (hyperhidrosis medication).
 Then the Iontophoresis device delivers the medication via electrical currents through the skin.
 Iontophoresis has been effective in treating sweaty feet, sweaty hands and facial hyperhidrosis.

-Endoscopic Thoracic Sympathectomy (most invasive)
+How to stop sweating with Endoscopic Thoracic Sympathectomy (most invasive)

-Curettage for underarm (axillary) hyperhidrosis
+How to stop sweating with curettage for underarm (axillary) hyperhidrosis

 This treatment involves scraping and vacuuming out the sweat glands in the armpit area.
 Ouch.

+Learning how to stop sweating might take you some time.
 It isn’t always easy to determine what type of products will work best to stop sweat for you.
 But there are plenty of options available.
 And once you find a solution that works, you can worry less about things like clammy hands, facial sweat or sweat-drenched shirts.
 You can hold your head high and walk into that first date or job interview with confidence.

 You might also like...